 then the Central Eastside would be considered an extension of the University of Texas.
 Just east of I-35, UT has its baseball and softball fields, as well as several administrative buildings.
 The university is still in the market to purchase and redevelop lots as it expands its footprint.

 The Central Eastside is tamer than the Lower Eastside, as residents are typically graduate students or young families, often new to Central Texas.
 To that end, multi-national retailers are more apt to lay claim to

-The most notable tenants of the Mueller district include Seton Healthcare’s administrative campus and Texas Mutual Insurance Co., who announced in April that it will be building its new corporate headquarters next to Dell Children’s Medical Center – one of largest office deals of the year at 270,000 sf.
+The most notable tenants of the Mueller district include Seton Healthcare’s administrative campus and Texas Mutual Insurance Co., which announced in April that it will be building its new corporate headquarters next to Dell Children’s Medical Center – one of largest office deals of the year at 270,000 square feet.
 The close proximity to the new UT medical school and Dell Children’s Medical Center makes the area desirable to medical office users.

-The Central Eastside is also home Austin’s second transit oriented development east of I-35: MLK Station.
+The Central Eastside is also home to Austin’s second transit-oriented development east of I-35: MLK Station.
 Cityline Companies LLC is planning the Cityline at MLK Station development.
-Set to deliver in 2017, the CityLine Development will offer over 130,000 of office space, 11,000 sf of retail, and 36,000 sf of residential townhomes, as well as a structured parking garage.
-Currently under construction across the street, the MLK Station Apartments will also offer 355 multi-family units as well as 11,000 sf of restaurant and retail space.
-100,000 sf of office space already exists at MLK Station.
-Completed in 2015, 2921 East 17th Street Buildings B-D are fully leased and home to several Austin nonprofits, including Sustainable Food Center, PeopleFund, Creative Action and Interfaith Action of Central Texas.
+Set to deliver in 2017, the CityLine Development will offer over 130,000 square feet of office space, 11,000 sf of retail, and 36,000 square feet of residential townhomes, as well as a structured parking garage.
+Currently under construction across the street, the MLK Station Apartments will also offer 355 multi-family units as well as 11,000 square feet of restaurant and retail space.
+100,000 square feet of office space already exists at MLK Station.
+Completed in 2015, 2921 East 17th Street Buildings B-D are fully leased and home to several Austin nonprofits, including Sustainable Food Center, PeopleFund, Creative Action, and Interfaith Action of Central Texas.

 What’s Under Construction on the Eastside?